romdalf/ansible-windows/workshop/README.md

     product_id: '{0240359E-6A4C-4884-9E94-B397A02D893C}'
     state: present
 ```

+As a side, when uninstalling software, some folders might not be removed by the installer.
+This can be easily detected and cleaned within the very same automation.

 #### Install IBM Software
 Not tested as there was no existing software to deploy.
 However Ansible Galaxy provides IBM roles to do so.